volkmannp/ntbgraphics/README.md

 visualization of NTB datasets:

-  - ‘*getexpdata*’ for import of the Animal List (containing animal RFIDs, corresponding Genotypes and optionally Environment) and Meta Behavior (containing animals and their behavioral measures) as well as formal preparation;
+  - ‘*getexpdata*’ for import of the Animal List (containing animal *RFIDs*, corresponding Genotypes and optionally Environment) and Meta Behavior (containing columns *Animal* and the animal’s behavioral measures) as well as formal preparation;
   - ‘*ploteachexp*’ for plotting of given experiments as boxplots and exporting the result as a PDF file;
   - ‘*loopplotexp*’ for plotting all experiments within a dataset as